Top CV Examples

 Skills or Core competencies

-However you choose to title this section, it’s a list of your top attributes and abilities.
+However you choose to title this section, it lists your top attributes and abilities.

 4. 4